compbiozurich/UZH-BIO392/course-results/SarahOppolzer/readme.md

 - Pangenomes - done
 - CVN, progenetix day 3 - in work
 - Glioblastoma code - in work
-- File formats - still to do
+- File formats (2 parts) - still to do
 - ClinVar, ClinGen - done